Fx-Professional-Services/MoweryDocs/Mowery/II. Getting Started.md

-# 📱 Mowery Mobile App – iPad Setup Instructions
+# 📱 Mowery Mobile App – iPad Setup & Main Menu Guide

 **Welcome to the Mowery Service Team!**
-This guide explains how to connect your iPad to the live Mowery Mobile app using **FileMaker Go**.
+This guide explains how to connect your iPad to the live Mowery Mobile app using **FileMaker Go**, and what to expect after logging in.

 ---